faisalloe/demo-angular2/README.md

 This is a very simple demo web application designed as a starting point interviews, training or just experimenting.
 This demo application uses:

-* AngularJS - UI framework
+* AngularJS-2 - UI framework
 * Spring - Dependency injection
 * Bootstrap - CSS styling
 * Selenium - Control a web browser for UI testing